"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 During those 483 years, God punished Israel under the yoke of Gentile rule.
 After the cross, God turned away from Israel because they rejected His Son (Romans 11).
 It didn't take long for the nation to crumble after God abandoned them.
 Seven more years are left of the 70 "weeks" of punishment.
 During these last seven years, God will turn back to Israel.
 However, God will punish Israel along with His enemies through the Tribulation judgments.
 Today we live in the gap between the 483 years and the last seven years:

 The Jewish people lived in exile, until Israel became a nation again in 1948.
 Israel becoming a nation again is the paramount sign that the end of the age is rapidly approaching, because God brought the Jews back to Israel for the purpose of fulfilling the last seven years of "Daniel's 70 weeks."
 Scripture divides the last "week" of years into two parts.
-Revelation 17 shows that in the first half of the Tribulation, the world will be under the rule of ten kings and a religious system called "Mystery Babylon."
+Revelation 17 shows that in the first half of the Tribulation, the world will be under the rule of ten kings and a religious system called "Babylon the Great."
 This religious system is later destroyed by the ten kings and then the antichrist begins his rule over the world.

 Jesus tells us that the "abomination of desolation" by the antichrist in the middle of the Tribulation will mark the beginning of "great tribulation," a 42-month period of tribulation worse than any ever seen on Earth - the darkest time in human history: